PandaGnar/chenjefferson.com/_posts/congee.md

 > _Optionally, marinade the pork ahead of time by adding cooking wine, dark soy, and light soy, stirring it, and letting it sit covered in the fridge for 30 minutes._

 > _Also, you can fry the shallots first until golden brown, remove, then cook the pork in the shallot oil._
 3. Clear out a space center of pan for shallots.
 In the pork fat, fry the shallots until golden brown.
-Remove pork and shallots from oil when cooked through -- the timing may be different.
+Remove pork and shallots from oil when cooked through.
+The timing for the pork and shallots may be different.
 4. When rice is almost done, stir in pork, fried shallots, white part of your green onions, chopped preserved egg, chopped pickled mustard stem, and ginger.
 Only the ginger, green onion, and pork are important -- mix and match the rest.
 5. Top with your choice of pickled mustard stem, green part of the green onion, sliced preserved egg, chili oil, sesame oil, and/or sesame seeds.